CEC EUROPEAN MANAGERS: the Voice of European Managers

 At European level, we are one of the six EU cross-industry social partner organisations recognised by the European Commission.
 As the independent and autonomous voice of managers, we are making sure that the interests of managers as bridge builders between employers and workers are heard – since 1951.

 With our action, we bring managerial and leadership issues to the center of the public debate.
-We are concinved that our knowledge, experience and competence can contribute to finding comprehensive solutions to today’s challenges.
+We are convinced that our knowledge, experience and competence can contribute to finding comprehensive solutions to today’s challenges.

 Our affliates, active both in the public and private sectors all share one feature: they enjoy a higher degree of autonomy than other employees, as well as more responsibility in defining and achieving the goals of the company they work for.
 But the people we represent are also active and conscious members of the societies they live in, who know that the common welfare is an absolute pre-condition for a sustainable economic growth.